-Clothing can also be sold but it has to be in decent condition, and not completely out of style.
-Look at websites such as Poshmark, where you can take a photo of the item you want to sell and then the money gets deposited in your account.
+Clothing can also be sold but it has to be in decent condition, Look at websites such as Poshmark, where you can take a photo of the item you want to sell and then the money gets deposited in your account.

 Electronics can also have value, and if your children have outgrown a particular item, consider selling it and putting the proceeds into an account.
 Make a decision that once you deposit money into that account, it will only be used for your downpayment.Create your budget to help save money for a downpayment!Click To Tweet

 After your budget has been established, expenses can be monitored.
 For example, if you are spending money on coffee every morning, this can be $4 to $5 a day.
 This expense alone can add up to approximately $1800/year.
 Un-necessary trips to fast food and buying soda are not only unhealthy but are expensive.
 When you are making purchases at a grocery store, consider what you are purchasing and where you are shopping too, as some stores are more expensive than others.